tfourj/immich-public-proxy/README.md

 <img src="docs/server-settings.png" width="400" height="182">

 Now whenever you share an image or gallery through Immich, it will automatically create the correct public path for you.

+### Running on a single domain

+Because all IPP paths are under `/share/...`, you can run Immich Public Proxy and Immich on the same domain.

+See the instructions here: [Running on a single domain](./docs/running-on-single-domain.md).

 ## How to use it